obrien-lab-psu/entanglement_analysis_public/README.md

 # Packages required to run this script

-os, sys, numpy, time, itertools, MDAnalysis, scipy, itertools, joblib, configparser, pickle, topoly
+os, sys, numpy, time, MDAnalysis, scipy, itertools, joblib, configparser, pickle, topoly

 some of these are standard python packages and others will need to be installed. you can find how to install them by
 googling the package name and install